Algorithmic Bias in Lending: Evidence from a Fintech Audit: Results

-Rather than examining differences in profit to identify discriminatory lending, one might instead consider differences in default rates.
-In particular, mirroring the logic of our profit-based test, one might reason that a group of borrowers with relatively high observed default rates benefited from a less stringent lending standard, being granted loans even though they were relatively high risk.
-That approach, however, suffers from the problem of inframarginality~\citep{ayres2002outcome,simoiu2017problem,gaebler2025}.
+\paragraph{Default rates and the problem of inframarginality.} Rather than examining differences in profit to identify discriminatory lending, one might instead consider differences in default rates.
+In particular, mirroring the logic of a profit-based test, one might reason that a group of borrowers with relatively high observed default rates benefited from a less stringent lending standard, being granted loans even though they were relatively high risk.
+That approach, however, suffers from the problem of inframarginality~\cite{ayres2002outcome,simoiu2017problem,gaebler2025}.
 To see this, suppose that a lender perfectly estimates default risk for all applicants based on the available application data, and that loans are subsequently granted to all applicants with risk below a certain threshold, say 10\%.
 In that scenario, lenders would be behaving efficiently---and would not be violating fair lending laws---yet, in general, we would expect group-specific default rates to differ.
 Indeed, the group-specific default rate is the conditional average of default risk for all members below the lending threshold.
 If risk distributions differ across groups, we would accordingly expect default rates among loan recipients to likewise differ, even in the absence of discrimination.
-Our profit-based measure, however, mitigates this concern.
+A profit-based outcome test, however, mitigates this concern.
 Assuming risk neutrality and a competitive marketplace, we would expect lenders to price loans to achieve identical expected returns from every applicant.
-If a lender's risk estimates are accurate, the average realized returns across subgroups would accordingly be similar, even if risk profiles differ across groups, sidestepping the problem of inframarginality~\citep{ayres2002outcome}.
+If a lender's risk estimates are accurate, the average realized returns across subgroups would accordingly be similar, even if risk profiles differ across groups, sidestepping the problem of inframarginality~\cite{ayres2002outcome}.

-\section{Accounting for Risk Aversion}
+\subsection{Accounting for Risk Aversion}

-Our argument in favor of a profit-based test of discrimination rests critically on the assumption of risk neutrality.
+Interpreting differences in group-level profits as evidence of discrimination assumes lenders are risk neutral.
 Potential risk aversion complicates the logic, since we expect a risk averse lender to demand a premium from higher risk borrowers.
 As a result, differences in risk across groups could lead to differences in IRR, even in the absence of discrimination---a manifestation of the problem of inframarginality.